 In 2017, we set a new energy target.
-Instead of measuring achieved energy savings, we will now be measuring our energy consumption per m2.
+Instead of measuring achieved energy savings, we will now be measuring our energy consumption per m.
 This represents a stronger obligation and an increased demand relative to our actual consumption, especially considering the large expansion of the airport.
-In 2018 with 88.6 kWh/m2, we already met our target for energy consumption of 90 kWh/m2.
-Therefore, in 2019 we will further increase our target.
+In 2018 with 88.6 kWh/m, we already met our target for energy consumption of 90 kWh/m.
+Therefore in 2019 we will further increase our target.